Skip to main content

 Where can I find my OpenAI and Browserbase API Keys?

-While CrewAI provides a wide range of tools (e.g., the SerperDevTool to perform searches with Google Search), our “Search Flights” Agent needs 2 custom tools:
+While CrewAI provides a wide range of tools (e.g., the SerperDevTool to perform searches with Google Search), the “Search Flights” Agent needs 2 custom tools:

 The Kayak website relies heavily on JavaScript and performs a live flight search, making it hard to interact with: